Geosciences, Pollution Prevention and Treatment

 Admission

-Access to the GPTP course is in L2, after a first year of scientific study.
+Access to the GPTP pathway is at L2 level, after a first year of scientific study.

-Students who have completed a first year in a Classe Préparatoire aux Grandes Ecoles, in PASS or LAS can also be integrated into L2 STEE, on the basis of applications only.
+Students who have completed a first year in a Classe Préparatoire aux Grandes Ecoles, PASS or LAS can also be admitted to L2 STEE, but only on the basis of their applications.

-Finally, students with a BTS whose content is close to that of this degree course can also enter the L2 STEE, by application only.
+Lastly, students holding a BTS whose content is similar to that of this degree course can also enter the L2 STEE, by application only.

-Access to L3 GPTP is by right for students who have followed a L2 GPTP at the University of Montpellier.
+Access to L3 GPTP is automatic for students who have completed L2 GPTP at the University of Montpellier.

 Access is by application for external students:

-- students with a second year of a scientific degree or an equivalent (CPGE, etc.)
+- students with a second-year scientific degree or equivalent (CPGE, etc.)

-- students with a DUT or BTS degree.
+- students with a DUT or BTS diploma.

-The L3 is also available in continuing education with a diploma, based on a file (apprenticeship contract or professionalization contract, information and contacts on: https://sfc.edu. umontpellier.fr/).
+The L3 is also available as a continuing education degree, subject to the submission of an application (work-study apprenticeship contract or professionalization contract, information and contacts at: https://sfc.edu. umontpellier.fr/).

 Read more